Adopt a turtle and receive

 Our Hawksbill turtle says…

-Hi there, I’m a Hawksbill turtle and I live off the coast of Western Australia.
+Hi there, I’m a Hawksbill turtle.
 I’m a bit funny looking and have a beak like a parrot!
-Please help me as I’m currently critically endangered.
-I desperately need your help before I drift into extinction.
+Please help me as I’m currently under threat and desperately need your help before I drift into extinction.
 There aren’t many of us left and it would be horrible if we all disappeared.
 Please help us if you can.